Hakone Tozan Railway 箱根登山鉄道

 Breathtaking views from the oldest mountain railway in Japan

 Take the scenic route through Hakone , on the Hakone Tozan Railway.
-The oldest mountain railway in Japan, small trains pass through a narrow valley with thick forests, bridges, and tunnels.
+Small trains pass through a narrow valley with thick forests, bridges, and tunnels.
 Nature lovers and photographers flock to the line in all seasons, especially in June for the lush hydrangea blooms and in November for the fall colors.

 The route between Hakone-Yumoto Station and Gora Station features three switchbacks as it climbs the steep mountain, offering stunning views